fabiaserra/crea/README.md

 CREA
 ====
 Interactive system that generates computer graphics using the motion data from the Kinect camera.
-Written for OpenFrameworks 0.8.4.
+Written for openFrameworks 0.8.4 (http://openframeworks.cc/).

 External addons used:
 * ofxKinect: https://github.com/ofTheo/ofxKinect